 Cliff Jump at Rick’s Café

 They have several levels to jump from; I opted for the baby 10-footer, while the more daring jumped from the 20 or even the 35-footer!
 If you’re lucky, you may even catch professionals doing daring tricks as they leap in.
-It is located in the Negril area on the west coast of the island.
+Also, Rick´s Cade is also known as one of the best sunset spots in Jamaica.

 Pirate Town of Port Royal

 One of the main attractions in Jamaica is the Pirate Town of Port Royal.

-Visit the treasures in the Maritime museum, check out the forts lined with cannons and the Giddy House artillery shop, and if you scuba dive, you can also visit the parts of the town that sunk in the 1692 earthquake!
+Visit the treasures in the Maritime Museum, check out the forts lined with cannons and the Giddy House artillery shop, and if you scuba dive, you can also visit the parts of the town that sunk in the 1692 earthquake!

 Black River Safari

 Here is another of the best places to visit in Jamaica: the Black River.
 It is one of the longest rivers in the country (about 33 miles) and a collection of stunning mangroves.
 Taking a river cruise here, you will see tons of wildlife, including crocodiles!
-It’s a really cool experience and you get to see another side of Jamaica, away from the beach scene.
+It’s a really cool experience, and you get to see another side of Jamaica, away from the beach scene.

-Snorkel the Reef Systems
+Snorkel the Reef Systems in Negril

-Take a ride on a traditional Bamboo River Raft
+Take a ride on a traditional Bamboo River Raft at the Rio Grande

 One of the best places to visit in Jamaica is the Luminous Lagoon.
-There are very few places in the world where you can witness this magic of Mother Nature, and Jamaica is one of them!
+There are very few places in the world where you can witness the magic of Mother Nature, and Jamaica is one of them!
 Located in the Trelawny area of Jamaica along the northern coast, you can visit the Luminous Lagoon at night to see the glowing phenomena and even take a dip.
 The glow comes from small microorganisms that emit a flash of light when touched.

 Try to go during the new moon, if possible, to see the glow as brightly as possible – during a full moon, you may not get to experience the full effect.
 This is easily accessible from the Runaway Bay or Ocho Rios areas.